codeeium/react-app/README.md

 ---

-mongodb mongosh
-Current Mongosh Log ID:	67681f95024175621a73a585 Connecting to:		mongodb://127.0.0.1:27017/?directConnection=true&serverSelectionTimeoutMS=2000&appName=mongosh+2.3.7 Using MongoDB:		8.0.4
-Using Mongosh:		2.3.7

-For mongosh info see: https://www.mongodb.com/docs/mongodb-shell/

 To help improve our products, anonymous usage data is collected and sent to MongoDB periodically (https://www.mongodb.com/legal/privacy-policy).
 You can opt-out by running the disableTelemetry() command.